listguy/Chat-App-Template/README.md

 ## Before You Start:
 - Run 'npm install' to install all dependencies.
 Do it both the client folder and the server folder.
 - If you want to run the tests, you can run 'npm run test'.
-Again, Do it both the client folder and the server folder.
+Again, Do it both the client folder and the server folder (the tests for client can take a bit longer).
 - You can run 'npm start' in the client folder to start the client app.
 - You can run 'npm run dev' in the server folder to run the server with Nodemon.